 - Preheat the oven to 400 degrees and line a sheet pan with parchment paper.
 Lay the slices of prosciutto in a single layer on the pan and roast for 8 to 10 minutes, until browned.
 Set aside to cool, then break into small pieces.

-- Meanwhile, place half the pieces of cantaloupe and honeydew on a large, flat platter, and place the other half on a large cutting board.
-Using the side of a chef's knife, gently and carefully smash the pieces of melon on the board to release their juices.
-Transfer the smashed melon and any juices that have accumulated on the board to the platter.
+- Meanwhile, place half the cantaloupe and honeydew on a large, flat platter, and place the other half on a large cutting board.
+Place a dinner plate or other heavy, flat dish on top of the melon on the board, and press firmly on the plate to lightly smash the pieces, shifting and tilting the plate as necessary.
+Transfer the melon, and any juices that have collected on the board, to the platter.

 - Scatter the torn mozzarella over the melon, toss gently, then drizzle lightly with vinegar and olive oil and sprinkle generously with sea salt and black pepper.